 We have a love/hate relationship with ‘The Pill’.
 It’s a hormonal contraceptive which contains a combination of estrogen and progestogen and, at 99% protection, is by far the most common form of birth control in Australia.
 If you choose this, you’re marrying someone who needs to eat their dinner at 6pm on the dot every day as the Pill requires a strict routine of taking it at the same(ish) time daily.
-Choose to deviate and it could increase your chance of becoming a baby mamma.
-A lot of us take the pill for the added benefits, like clearer skin and lighter bleeding, but there are downsides too.
-Common side effects include weight gain and mood swings.
-Not something we want in our repertoire.
+Choose to deviate and it could increase your chance of becoming a baby mumma.
+Plus, side effects can be real mood crashers, from weight gain to mood swings.
+Not exactly our idea of a good time.

 Surgically Insert It